Connor Wong Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox and Connor Wong (.300 slugging percentage over his past 10 games, including one homer), battle starter Zach Eflin and the Tampa Bay Rays at Fenway Park, Tuesday at 7:10 PM ET.
+Connor Wong -- with a slugging percentage of .125 in his past 10 games (including no home runs) -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Tyler Glasnow on the mound, on September 27 at 6:10 PM ET.

-In his previous game he had a hitless performance (0-for-0) against the White Sox.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Sportsbook Promo Codes